MailOnline/forwarder/README.md

   -r, --retry-on-network-error
                         Keep trying to reconnect instead of exiting with an error.
+  -i FILE, --dump-pid=FILE
+                        Write process id to this file.
+Disabled by default.
+  -k FILE, --kill=FILE  Send SIGTERM to process id saved in FILE and exit
 ```

 Example
 -------

 ```
-$ sender '/service/*/log/current' -p ~/services-offsets -t 10.0.0.1:7878 \
+$ sender -i ~/services-sender.pid '/service/*/log/current' \
+    -p ~/services-offsets -t 10.0.0.1:7878 \
-	-r -f -l 'grep --line-buffer -v TRACE' -d 0.5
+    -r -f -l 'grep --line-buffer -v TRACE'
 ```

-This keep checking every second for changes in all `/service/*/log/current` files and sent its content to the tcp address `10.0.0.1:7878` after it is filtered by `grep --line-buffer -v TRACE`, and it will keep retrying in case of network failure.
-Also, upon receiving a SIGINT or SIGTERM, stop sending new content to filter and give it half of second to flush it's buffers.
+This will save it's process id to `~/services-sender.pid` file, then keeps checking every second for changes in all `/service/*/log/current` files and send its content to the tcp address `10.0.0.1:7878` after it is filtered by `grep --line-buffer -v TRACE`, and it will keep retrying in case of network failure.

 How does it work?